Skip to content

 • Are British citizens or are living/studying in the UK (please check with us if you are unsure)

 Auditions are free and submitted via video.
-Auditions were open from Wednesday 14th May until the deadline of 9am Thursday 31st July 2025.
+Auditions for 2027 orchestras will open in mid May 2026.

 Music is just the beginning.

-Through hard work and dedication, NCO members develop their extraordinary musical abilities – but that’s not all.
+Through hard work and dedication, NCO young musicians develop their extraordinary musical abilities – but that’s not all.
 They also build confidence, resilience and teamwork.
 Skills for life, no matter where their journey takes them.

 “It’s the real thing.
 It’s like taking your child and enabling them to access a future that without NCO would be something existing in dreams, if at all.”